-The Semliki National Park covers 220 kms, lies along the Congolese border following the Semliki River, within the Western arm of the Albertine Rift Valley, in the North of Rwenzori Mountains.
-The altitude is on the average 700 m above sea level.
+The Semliki National Park covers 220 km, and lies along the Congolese border following the Semliki River, within the Western arm of the Albertine Rift Valley, in the North of the Rwenzori Mountains.
+The altitude is on average 700 m above sea level.
 This Park is now the number one birding destination in Uganda.
 This largely forested park represents the easternmost limit of the great Ituri Forest of the Congo Basin and contains numerous species associated with central rather than eastern Africa.

 Thatch huts are shaded by West African oil palms; the Semliki River (which forms the international boundary) is a miniature version of the Congo River, while the local population includes a Batwa (Pygmy) community that originated from the Ituri.
 As a result, a visit to Semliki provides a taste of Central Africa just a couple of hours from the comforts of Fort Portal.

 There are 336 tree species recorded, of which 24 are restricted to the Park (like Isolana Congolana and Ejacis Guinness); 435 bird species (at least 40 of them are found nowhere else in Uganda); 63 mammals, like elephants, leopards, buffaloes (nowhere else are found flying squirrels, pygmy antelope and six types of bats); 9 primates (chimpanzee, blue monkey, vervet monkeys, baboon); at least 374 species of butterflies.